Papalia crime family: History

 Police also identified Ryce a month later and also admitted to being paid by the Papalias for sexual favours, agreeing to cooperate with police by placing a tape recorder in her purse.
 With her gathered recordings, trial began in the summer of 1981, where Frank and Papalia lieutenant Steve Koaches pleaded guilty to obstructing justice, and in return, Frank's prostitution charge was dropped.
 Frank was fined $2000 and Koaches jailed for four months.
 A policeman stated that Ryce was being used for the long-term purposes of the Papalia family, saying, "They do these things for a reason.
 They do it for the future.
 They're setting people up to be compromised.
 Here is a Law Society bencher, he's likey going to become a judge, or if he goes into politics, he'll become the attorney general.
 They are always looking to compromise people who might help them, even if it's years and years down the road".
-The fact that Bynoe had paid Papalia $100 in exchange for being allowed to have sex with Ryce left him open to the charge of soliciting prostitution, which had had been very embarrassing for him, especially if he was holding a position of power.
+The fact that Bynoe had paid Papalia $100 in exchange for being allowed to have sex with Ryce left him open to the charge of soliciting prostitution, which had been very embarrassing for him, especially if he was holding a position of power.

 Also in late 1979, the wiretaps allowed police to raid homes and businesses for files in a defrauding case.
 Frank, Rocco, Koaches and Monaco were all arrested and charged with conspiracy to defraud the federal government of $50,000.
 Some sources indicate this value was over $200,000 after allegedly setting up a business to illegally cash in on grants.
 However, at the trial, the defence questioned the validity of the wiretap evidence.
 In late 1981 and early 1982, the trial was halted, and a second trial the following year saw them acquitted.
 In October 1990, 11 years after the police raids, the charges were withdrawn after the Crown Attorney disallowed the recorded wiretap evidence.

+In 1983–1984, Papalia made plans to take over much of downtown Hamilton in a colossal real estate scam which he described as his "retirement fund", which stood to make him hundreds of millions of dollars.
+The scheme was foiled in a police operation overseen by Al Robinson which sent the police informer Marvin Elkind to meet Papalia on 20 July 1983.
+Elkind discovered that Papalia along with professional conman Howard Halfpenny had created an investment company, Python Investments, along with a bogus numbered company, as part of their plan.
+Robinson was able to expose the real estate scam to the media, but Elkind did not record enough incriminating statements for the police to lay charges against Papalia.